CONTEST INFORMATION (posted 2/19/25)

 The contest director has additional information including directions, maps, and helpful information. http://gvlabs.com/festivalmanager/ossaa/tmp/27_Solo%20&%20Ensemble%20Map.pdf

 The Student Warm Up Area, Concessions, and Posted Ratings will be located in the Cafeteria.
+QR codes will most likely be posted throughout the facility as well.

 Make sure that you are on your best behavior while at the contest.
 Remember that you are representing Jenks Public Schools and the city of Jenks.
 Be polite and courteous.
 Follow posted rules and signs.
 Stay out of areas that are posted as off limits.
 Do not be loud or obnoxious in hallways or warm-up rooms.
 Do not run down any halls.